-Based on AS 2890.1, the proposed access to the car parking area (off Glenn Avenue) is categorised under access category 1 (<25 car spaces, frontage road local).
+Based on AS 2890.1, the proposed access to the car parking area (off Bourke Street) is categorised under access category 1 (<25 car spaces, frontage road local).
 Therefore, the entry/exit combined access points should provide at least 3m in width.
+This requirement is satisfied at the two driveways which provide access to single disability accessible spaces on the eastern and western ends of the site.

-However, provision has been made at the driveway entry point (first 6m length) to accommodate two-way movements (i.e., a width of 6.1m - which includes the 5.5m minimum two-way width + 300mm clearance on either side from obstructions).
-This vehicle storage bay at the driveway entry point will ensure that the motorists entering the car park from Glenn Avenue can give way to another motorist exiting the car park (thus preventing vehicles queuing backs to the frontage road).
+However, for the main car park, provision has been made at the driveway entry point (first 6m length) to accommodate two-way movements (i.e., a width of 6.1m - which includes the 5.5m minimum two-way width + 300mm clearance on either side from obstructions).
+This vehicle storage bay at the driveway entry point will ensure that the motorists entering the car park from Bourke Street can give way to another motorist exiting the car park (thus preventing vehicles queuing backs to the frontage road).